ekraj7/market-depth-collector/README.md

-# Level 2 Market Data Collector

-## Overview
+## Features
-Level-2 Data Collector is a Python-based tool designed to fetch and store real-time market depth data for selected NSE stocks using Angel Broking’s SmartAPI.
-The project focuses on capturing high-frequency trading information, including order book data, volume imbalances, spreads, and mid-prices, which can be used for quantitative research, algorithmic trading strategies, and market analysis.

-Key Features:

-Real-time subscription to Level-2 market data via WebSocket.
+Real-time subscription to Level-2 market data using WebSocket

-Fetches bid/ask data for multiple tickers and calculates key metrics:
+Calculates key metrics for each ticker:

 Order Book Imbalance (OBI)